 Keeping a marine aquarium can be a rewarding and fascinating hobby.
-The saltwater aquarium hobby contains words, labels, and technical terms that may seem be a little confusing for both beginners and the more experienced hobbyists.
+The saltwater aquarium hobby contains words, labels, and technical terms that may seem be a little confusing for both beginners and even the more experienced hobbyists.

 A type of florescent light with a very blue spectrum.
 It is the primary color of light in the ocean below 30 feet and is required by corals and other reef creatures which contain photosynthetic algae.